jedcrisp/PureMetrics/README.md

-# PureBP - Blood Pressure Tracker
+# PureMetrics - Blood Pressure Tracker

 A professional iOS app for tracking blood pressure readings with comprehensive analysis and trends.